Thuylt185411/English/Cam12/Test2/Part1.md

 **Cambridge Meaning:** Self-governing or independent.
 **Sentence:** The rural community has become more autonomous by managing their own resources.
 **Conversation:**
-A – How does your village make decisions?
+A – How does your village make decisions
 B – We are more autonomous now, managing most of our agricultural activities.

 ---